Thomas Ryum Amlie: Progressive Party politics (1933–1934)

 In 1933, Amlie helped form the Farmer-Labor-Progressive League.

 In the Spring of 1934, the progressive faction split off from the Republican Party of Wisconsin and started the Wisconsin Progressive Party on the left, dramatically altering the politics of the state.

 By 1934, the Great Depression had caused a sharp decline of conditions in Wisconsin, and this decline, alongside a resurgence of the Wisconsin Democratic Party, forced Progressive Republicans to seek new avenues to power.
 The first major figure calling for progressives to split from the Republican Party was Amlie.
 He was one of the most radical Republicans to have prominence within the party, and he "firmly believed that capitalism itself was dying and that Roosevelt could at most postpone the inevitable."
 Amlie was a proponent of the Frontier Thesis, believing that the existence of the Frontier allowed Americans to escape hard times by relocating to available lands.
 However, conditions had changed so significantly that such relocation was no longer possible, and thus Amlie believed in the necessity of a transition to socialism to save the country, a position he stated publicly at the League for Independent Political Action convention in September 1933.

 One of Amlie's major goals was the formation of a regional left wing third party, a party that would unite rural and urban producers that could influence national policy.
 To this end, he began working with former governor Philip La Follette on forming a third party, and believed that under La Follette's leadership, the new party would take a leftward direction.
 Despite supporting these efforts, Amlie and his radical allies were blocked by Phil and William T. Evjue, the editor of the Madison-based Capital Times.

 Separately from the La Follette led party, Amlie, alongside Appleton attorney Sam Sigman, former U.S. representative George Schneider, and former state senator Anton M. Miller, established the Farmer-Labor-Progressive League (FLPL), which would develop a platform and endorse candidates in elections, all of which the Progressive Party had yet done.
 Unintentionally, this new organization had the potential to upset the plans La Follette had been creating for the party.
 Fortunately, after La Follette spoke at the F.L.P.L. convention, the League decided to support his party.

 By the end of July, 1934, Amlie had declined to seek a gubernatorial bid both for financial reasons, but also because he felt La Follette would be the best candidate to lead the Progressive ticket.
 While he would not run for governor, Amlie began a run for his old congressional seat.
+Later in November of 1935, he helped lead the formation of the Farmer-Labor Progressive Federation.